Iapetus-11/Forge-of-Empires-bot/README.md

 # Forge-of-Empires-bot
 A bot made in Python 3.7 with pyautogui that collects gold, supplies and does some other stuff in Forge of Empires.
-The bot uses image recognition to automatically detect resources and collect them unlike some other bots that depend on a schedule, this bot can adapt to different base designs and newer buildings automatically.
+The bot uses image recognition to automatically detect resources and collect them unlike some other bots that depend on a schedule, this bot can adapt to different base designs and new buildings automatically.

 ## TODO: